fish-shell/fish-shell/CONTRIBUTING.rst

 GitHub
 ======

-Fish is available on GitHub, at https://github.com/fish-shell/fish-shell.
+fish is available on GitHub, at https://github.com/fish-shell/fish-shell.

 First, you'll need an account there, and you'll need a git clone of fish.
 Fork it on GitHub and then run::